killercoda/scenario-examples/quick-wins-lab/step2.md

-After seeing how to run a single Scylla instance in the last step, and running the CQL Shell, in this part, you will see how to run some basic CQL commands.
-You will work with our newly created Scylla instance to create a table, insert data into it, and read the data.
+After seeing how to run a single ScyllaDB instance in the last step, and running the CQL Shell, in this part, you will see how to run some basic CQL commands.
+You will work with our newly created ScyllaDB instance to create a table, insert data into it, and read the data.

 ## Create a Keyspace and Table